-Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activities.
+Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led, planned purposeful continuous provision and child-initiated activities.
 Practitioners respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.
 The learning environment includes both indoor and outdoor activities.

 There are 4 structured sessions throughout the day.
-This will always include phonics, maths and reading and the fourth varies between topic, PSED (/PSHE), speaking and listening, music, Religious Study and modelled writing.

-Each child will read individually with an adult and complete a writing and maths task each week in small groups.
+This will always include phonics, maths and reading and modelled writing.
+The rest of the curriculum is taught through the continuous provision.
+Each child will read individually with an adult and complete a number of guided tasks throughout the week.

 As children grow older, and as their development allows, the balance gradually shifts towards more adult-led and larger-group activities to help children prepare for more formal learning, ready for Year 1.
-Transition is planned closely with the Year 1 teacher and Continuous Provision is continued during the first term of Year 1.
+Transition is planned closely with the Year 1 teacher and Continuous Provision is continued into Year 1.